Chang Chia-juch: 2013 H7N9 flu virus outbreak

-In end of April 2013 during the H7N9 flu virus outbreak, citing from the research result from Taiwan Institute of Economic Research, Chang warned that if this outbreak continues for three months, Taiwan's GDP forecast will drop by 0.004%.
+At the end of April 2013 during the H7N9 flu virus outbreak, citing from the research result from Taiwan Institute of Economic Research, Chang warned that if this outbreak continues for three months, Taiwan's GDP forecast will drop by 0.004%.
 The flu will also hit Taiwan's consumption, production and export-related sectors if the outbreak gets worse.
 To mitigate this situation, Chang said that the MOEA has prepared a special task force to monitor the ongoing situation, and they will aim to be well-prepared to prevent the disease from spreading further.

 Taiwan's Q1 2013 economic growth

-Commenting on Taiwan's Q1 2013 lower-than-expected 1.54% economic growth at Legislative Yuan in end of April 2013, Chang said the MOEA will continue to promote policies to strengthen Taiwan's export and domestic investment.
+Commenting on Taiwan's Q1 2013 lower-than-expected 1.54% economic growth at Legislative Yuan in the end of April 2013, Chang said the MOEA will continue to promote policies to strengthen Taiwan's export and domestic investment.
 He also reassure people to be more optimistic on the annual GDP growth, because low GDP growth in Q1 doesn't mean low GDP growth in the remaining quarters in the same year.